apostrophecms/apostrophe-sandbox/README.md

 Boom!
 You're done.
 You now have your own Apostrophe project in github, based on `apostrophe-sandbox` as a starting point.

 (Note that you don't actually have to use github for this technique to work.
 You can do exactly the same thing with Beanstalk and other git hosting providers.)

+## Hiding the Login Prompt ##

+The sandbox displays the "apostrophe bar" and the login button at all times.
+You can undo that by changing `loginButton: true` to `loginButton: false` in local.js.
+Then you can make your own links to `/login` or just tell appropriate users about that URL as needed.

 ## Keep An Eye Out For Updates